The Department for Education states:

 Further information on home safety software is available here:

 Our designated safeguarding lead is the Head Teacher – Mrs Gladstone.
-Other safeguarding leads are The Deputy Head – Mr Kelly, Assistant Heads- Miss Hoult and Mrs O’Neill and EYFS lead – Mrs Wilkinson.
+Other safeguarding leads are The Deputy Head – Mr Kelly, Assistant Heads- Miss Hoult and Mrs O’Neill, Key Stage 1 lead – Mrs Marshall and our EYFS lead – Mrs Wilkinson.
+The Safeguarding Governor at Front Street is Louise Dick.

 For more detailed information about our safeguarding policies and/or procedures, click here.